christopherread/Obvs/README.md

 * Asynchronous error handling on a separate channel
 * Easy to extend and customise, allowing integration with external systems
 * Fluent code based configuration
-* Supports ActiveMQ and NetMQ transports
+* Supports ActiveMQ, NetMQ, and RabbitMQ transports
 * Provides serialization for XML, JSON, and ProtoBuf

 ## Example